 While coming from Sultanahmet by tram, you need to change the vehicle at Kabatas, to use the funicular up to Taksim Squre.

 Ferry allows to travel between the historical districts of Istanbul.
 Tourists visiting the city will mostly travel around Eminonu, Karakoy, Besiktas and Kadikoy.
 Nostalgic ferries serve in these districts.
+There is also a Bosphorus cruise with nostalgic ferries.

 What Is Istanbulkart?